legendarycode3/nft-smart-contract/README.md

           ▼
      Data URI Returned
 ```
 The deployment script reads the Happy and Sad SVG files from the repository and converts them into Base64-encoded image Data URIs before passing them to the `MoodNft` constructor.
+After deployment, the artwork

 ### Complete Project Flow